eelfner/CoreDataSafeExample/README.md

 ## CoreDataSafe

-Built with xcode 7.2.1 for iOS9.
+Updated from Xcode 8.2.1, Swift 3, for iOS9+.
 CoreDataSafe should apply to OS X as well, but not tested here.

 This project contains a few different things, but the key class is CoreDataSafe.
 This is a simple CoreData stack (<200 lines of code) that enables effective and (almost) foolproof code to implement CoreData with both foreground and background operations.
 The rest of the project is just a demonstration of using it.
 The demo consists of 2 parts: